Jazz rap: History

 In 1989, Gang Starr released the debut single "Words I Manifest", sampling Dizzy Gillespie's 1952 "Night in Tunisia", and Stetsasonic released "Talkin' All That Jazz", sampling Lonnie Liston Smith.
 Gang Starr's debut LP, No More Mr. Nice Guy (Wild Pitch, 1989), and their track "Jazz Thing" (CBS, 1990) for the soundtrack of Mo' Better Blues, further popularized the jazz rap style.
-In 1992 Eric B & Rakim used wood bass on "Don't Sweat the Technique".
+In 1992, Eric B & Rakim used wood bass on "Don't Sweat the Technique".

-Digable Planets' 1993 release Reachin' (A New Refutation of Time and Space) was a hit jazz rap record sampling the likes of Don Cherry, Sonny Rollins, Art Blakey, Herbie Mann, Herbie Hancock, Grant Green, and Rahsaan Roland Kirk.
-It spawned the hit single "Rebirth of Slick (Cool Like Dat)".
-Also in 1993, Us3 released Hand on the Torch on Blue Note Records.
+Digable Planets' 1993 release Reachin' (A New Refutation of Time and Space) was a hit jazz rap record.
+It sampled the likes of Don Cherry, Sonny Rollins, Art Blakey, Herbie Mann, Herbie Hancock, Grant Green, and Rahsaan Roland Kirk.
+Additionally, it spawned the hit single "Rebirth of Slick (Cool Like Dat)".

+In 1993, Us3 released Hand on the Torch on Blue Note Records.
 All samples were from the Blue Note catalogue.
 The single "Cantaloop" was Blue Note's first gold record.

-Post WWII swing and modern jazz had fused with the introduction of Black appeal radio which attracted a younger audience through its reliance on jive idioms, rhyming, and cadence laden rap verses.
+Post-WWII swing and modern jazz had fused with the introduction of Black appeal radio, which attracted a younger audience through its reliance on jive idioms, rhyming, and cadence-laden rap verses.
 Dizzy Gillespie had pointed to The jives of Dr. Hepcat and rhyming D.J.
 Daddy-O Daylie as key to popularizing modern jazz.
 The rise of Top-40 radio on the strength of the rapping DJs in this period of radio's rebirth among black youth led to the wider use of language and syntax popularizing rap.
 Muhammad Ali's phrasing to the press in the early part of his career was born of listening to black radio of the 1950s, which was often white radio announcers speaking slang "jive" and imitating black announcers while withholding the fact on air of their backgrounds.
-Pioneering DJs Al Benson, Nat D., and Jack the Rapper all used rhyming, the dozens and jive talk to pepper their broadcasts and were widely copied by white DJs like John Richbourg, Gene Nobles, and Bill Allen during the 1950s, and whose influence on James Brown and other godfathers of rap was formative, bebop was the backing track that modern jazz credits with being the foundation black appeal radio is based on.
+Pioneering DJs Al Benson, Nat D., and Jack the Rapper all used rhyming, the dozens and jive talk to pepper their broadcasts and were widely copied by white DJs like John Richbourg, Gene Nobles, and Bill Allen during the 1950s, and whose influence on James Brown and other godfathers of rap was formative.
+Bebop was the backing track that modern jazz credits with being the foundation black appeal radio is based on.